MR

 • Rewards: 1.5% cash back for everyday purchases.
 2% cashback for WestJet Vacations or WestJet flights.

-You can easily redeem your WestJet dollars by using the dollars to purchase WestJet flights and vacation packages.
-In addition, this card helps you save big on travel plans and keeps you protected with its travel insurance.
+You can easily redeem your WestJet dollars by using them to offset the cost of future WestJet flights and vacation packages.
+This means you can save big on your travel plans while enjoying the convenience of using your rewards.

 Pros